-Salon Concerts at Broadford in 2017 presents three concerts.
+Salon Concerts at Broadford in 2021 brochure is ready to download.

 Originally a salon was a place to gather people of like minds to share ideas, arts and culture, philosophies and news in a social setting.
 It was in this manner for example that Schubert aired many of his compositions.
 The French word “salon” meaning large room has been used since the late 17th century, in particular by the Royal Academy of Painting and Sculpture in Paris for their annual exhibitions, although other earlier examples of people sharing their passion for all that is noble, beautiful and high minded are many.

 Below are some of the last few year’s concert series brochures.

 Concerts in 2011 and early 2012 Chamber Music in Mitchell Shire1

 Concerts in 2012 and 2013 Broadford Salon series

 2016 did not get a series brochure! sorry.
 We did have three lovely concerts though.